jamesdhope/waggle/README.md

 # Waggle

-A reinforcement learning extension for IBM Bee AI Agents that allows you to add reward-based learning to your agents.
+A reinforcement learning extension for Generic AI Agents that allows you to add reward-based learning to your agents.

 ## Installation